National League (English football): History

 Bangor City have since moved to the Welsh football league system, while AP Leamington, Maidstone, Nuneaton, Scarborough, and Telford later collapsed and were reconstituted in lower English leagues.
 Gravesend & Northfleet changed its name to Ebbsfleet United in 2007.

 The National League had a single division for the first 25 years of its existence, but since the 2004–05 season has consisted of three divisions.
 The original division was renamed Conference National (currently National League) and two new regional divisions one level down were introduced, Conference North and Conference South (currently National League North and South).
 The new clubs to form this larger competition were drawn from the Northern Premier League, Southern League, and Isthmian League according to guidelines developed by the NLS Committee.

-Two teams have won the National League three times: Barnet (1991, 2005, 2015) and Macclesfield Town (1995, 1997, 2018).
-Prior to Barnet's and Macclesfield's third title wins, five other clubs had also become champions twice: Altrincham (1980, 1981), Enfield (1983, 1986), Kidderminster Harriers (1994, 2000), Maidstone United, (1984, 1989), and Stevenage Borough (1996, 2010).
+Barnet are the only club to have won the National League four times (1991, 2005, 2015, 2025).
+Macclesfield Town have won it three times (1995, 1997, 2018).
+Five clubs have become champions twice: Altrincham (1980, 1981), Enfield (1983, 1986), Kidderminster Harriers (1994, 2000), Maidstone United, (1984, 1989), and Stevenage Borough (1996, 2010).
 Kidderminster also finished second in 1997 and 2013.
 Lincoln City became the seventh club to win the National League twice (1988, 2017), but subsequent to Barnet's third title.
 Only Barnet were promoted to the EFL on all three occasions; Maidstone's first title came before the era of automatic promotion, while Kidderminster Harriers, Macclesfield Town and Stevenage Borough were denied promotion because their grounds were not up to the required standard at the time of their first win.
 However, all three were promoted when they took their second title.
 Altrincham are the only team in history to retain the title, as at the time there was no automatic promotion to the EFL.

 One former National League club has reached the Premier League, although six such clubs did compete in the top tier of football prior to the Premier League, in the Football League First Division: Carlisle United, Leyton Orient, Oxford United, Luton Town, Grimsby Town, and Notts County.
 All of them have since returned to the EFL, Luton and Orient by winning the title, and the other four by winning the playoff finals.
 Bradford (Park Avenue) also played in the First Division in its previous incarnation, however their current incarnation has only reached as high as the National League North division.

 The highest league tier a club promoted from the National League has reached is the top flight Premier League, which (as of May 2023) has been reached by one club, Luton Town.

 Conversely, Oldham Athletic became the first former Premier League side to compete in the National League and by extension, any non-League competition, following a home defeat by Salford City, in 2022.